stirwg/ocsp/README.md

-# Secure Telephone Identity Credentials: OCSP Usage
+# Secure Telephone Identity Revisted: OCSP Usage

 This is the working area for the Working Group internet-draft, "Secure Telephone Identity Credentials: OCSP Usage".